ericheep/meatbags/README.md

 - ofxGui
 - ofxOsc

+## use

+After opening and closing the application Meatbags will create two XML files that are automatically loaded on startup and saved on exit.
+These hold the configuration state of the application and allow easy startup for art install scenarios.

+It its current state Meatbags expects to be able to read a single Hokuyo UST-10LX sensor at 192.168.0.10::10940.
+Future releases will include conifigurable methods to add more sensors and edit their address information.

 ## external code

 This project uses the DBSCAN algorithm for clustering the LiDAR measurements received from Hokuyo sensor.
 A performant C++ implementaion of DBSCAN by Eleobert is used in the project.